11 Types of Futons to Match Your Decor & Save Space

 The useful thing about such furniture is that you can use it on your patio or porch, but also bring it inside the house should you require an extra bed.

 Types of Futons By Frame

 The different types of futons that have been mentioned above have been categorized according to their styles, but the frame of the futon is also an important categorization.
 The following are some of the most common futon frame structures you will come across.

 Loveseat Futon Frame

 A regular loveseat is a compact and cozy seating.
 So when it comes to a loveseat frame on a futon, the same design logic applies.
-A loveseat futon is also designed for small and compact space.
+A loveseat futon is also designed for small and compact space, meant to accommodate two people at once, usually a romantic couple which is why it's called a loveseat.
 These futons make for great couch alternatives.

 There are two pieces of futon types of mattresses in the frame which open out to become a single twin mattress, perfect for fitting two kids.
 If you have limited space in any room but would like to keep the option of using these futon types for guests, a loveseat frame for a futon is perfect.

 A bi-fold frame is one that folds down the middle so when you want to use it as a bed, you can simply flatten the frame out.
 This is an ideal futon set up for use in a small studio apartment where the futon can be used as a sofa during the day and bed at night.